 About the Spirit Lake Protective Association

 The precise date of the founding of the Spirit Lake Protective Association is unknown; however, according to archived news reports, the SLPA was a major player in the purchase of twelve acres of land for the Mini-Wakan State Park in 1933.
-And local news reports from 1929 and 1930 suggest that the organization existed at that time.
+And local news reports from 1930 suggest that the organization first came into being at that time.
 The Association filed restated articles of incorporation in Dickinson County, Iowa, on July 2, 1959.
 The Spirit Lake Protective Association has been responsible for many projects aimed at the preservation and improvement of Big Spirit Lake and the surrounding areas, including Little Spirit Lake and adjacent marsh lands.
 Some of the recent undertakings include: